duarteocarmo/duarteocarmo.com/content/posts/21-share-notebooks-nbhub.markdown

 $ nbhub Analysis.ipynb
 ```

 You’ll be walked through a simple command-line script that asks you a couple of questions.
-Once you are done, you’ll receive a link such as [https://nbhub.duarteocarmo.com/notebook/e6b917cb](https://nbhub.duarteocarmo.com/notebook/e6b917cb).
+Once you are done, you’ll receive a link such as [this one](https://nbhub.duarteocarmo.com/notebook/e6b917cb).
 By clicking it, you’ll see that your notebook is now on the web.
 You can just send that link to someone, and they’ll see your notebook.

 Another thing that I love, is that if I’m sharing a very large notebook, I can even link to a specific section of it.
 For example, click [here](https://nbhub.duarteocarmo.com/notebook/e6b917cb#five) to jump to the “contextual relationships” section of the example notebook.